-International experts from the fields of AI and robotics will transform the ICM - Internationales Congress Center München into a top-class think tank on June 22.
+International experts from the field of AI and robotics will transform the Summit into a virtual top-class think tank.
 The experts from all over the world will provide answers to the economically and socially urgent questions of our time, present solutions and innovations, and discuss their findings.
 Get an overview of the speakers from science and industry!

 Dr Hannes Ametsreiter (born 1967) has been CEO of Vodafone Germany and member of the global Vodafone Group’s Executive Committee since 1 October 2015.
 Born in Salzburg, the reputed telecommunications manager has more than 20 years of telecoms experience in convergent markets and outstanding expertise in marketing and brand management.
 He played an instrumental role in positioning Vodafone as a gigabit company and restoring growth by introducing increasingly fast speeds, convergent solutions and attractive products that integrate mobile, fixed, internet and TV.
 Before joining Vodafone, Dr Ametsreiter served for 6 years as Chairman of the Management Board and Chief Executive Officer of the Telekom Austria Group, and was also CEO of A1 Telekom, a company created through the merger of Mobilkom Austria AG and Telekom Austria TA AG.
 He also has longstanding experience in corporate finance.The Vodafone Germany CEO is married with two daughters.